How To Make A Japanese Rock Garden (Zen Rock Garden)

 An outdoor Zen garden offers a more immerse experience, plus, you can do Zen Walking Mediation in it.

-When Zen gardens were originally conceived they were described in the Japanese garden-making text the “Sakuteiki”.
+When Zen gardens were originally conceived they were described in the Japanese garden-making text the “Sakuteiki” [get it on AMAZON].
 The book states that “in a space where there is neither a lake or a stream, one can put in place what is called a kare-sansui, or dry landscape”.

 Whether your Zen garden is outside or inside you will want to get the space set ready for the sand and rocks.